Top 5 Mistakes To Avoid In Mayonnaise Formulation

 Expert Tip

-• Chickpea protein isolate, potato starch, and pea protein are good options for replacing eggs in vegan or eggless mayonnaise formulation.
+• Chickpea protein isolate, potato starch, and pea protein are good options for replacing eggs in vegan or eggless mayonnaise formulations.

 • Pea protein hydrolysate is not yet clearly approved by FSSAI, so using it could result in regulatory issues.